Skipton Building Society transfer of equity example support desk enquires

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Skipton Building Society.
+If you do not keep up the payments on your mortgage with Skipton Building Society your property may be repossessed.

 Preparing the Transfer of Equity with a Skipton Building Society Mortgage